josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🌳_Freedom_Farming_Food/🥀_bella_ciao.md

 ---

-## ⚖️ What the lyrics actually say
+## ⚖️ What The Lyrics Actually Say

 Stripped of myth, the song is stark:
 - a worker leaves their home,